Tailoring 4H-SiC Surface Electronic States by Atomic-Layer Deposition for Ideal Peta-Ohm Resistors

-We then conducted Density Functional Theory (DFT) calculations to investigate the impact of introducing a ZnO layer on the characteristics of the 4H-SiC resistor, utilizing the atomic configurations of 4H-SiC and ZnO as depicted in Fig. 2(a) for modeling.
-The work functions on the C-face and Si-face were extracted from the computed electrostatic potential distribution of a pure 4H-SiC layer (Fig. S13(a)).
-The predicted $W_{F,C} = 5.61\ \rm{eV}$ and $W_{F,Si} = 4.36\ \rm{eV}$ indicates that the $W_F$ of the C-face is notably higher than that of the Si-face, consistent with experimental observations.
-Additionally, the spatial Projected Density of States (PDOS) distribution, depicted in Fig. S13(b), reveals prevalent localized surface states at both the C-face and Si-face, suggesting the possible presence of Fermi level pinning effects at the conductor/4H-SiC interfaces \cite{47,48}.
-Previous studies have already demonstrated the presence of Fermi levels at 4H-SiC surfaces aligning with the surface Fermi levels despite variations in electrodes \cite{31, 49}.
-Building upon this, the energy diagram of the pure 4H-SiC resistors with TiN electrodes was depicted in Fig. 2(b), establishing an Ohmic conductor/semiconductor contacts on both sides while considering the Fermi level pinning effect, with barrier heights of $0.14\ \rm{eV}$ and $0.62\ \rm{eV}$, respectively.
-The notable difference in surface potential between the C-face and Si-face induced a potential disparity, consequently causing a voltage shift across the 4H-SiC resistor without any modifications.
+Prevalent localized surface states on both C-face and Si-face are identified with spatial projected density of states distribution in Fig. S15(b) and electronic band structure depicted in Fig. S17.
+It is well-established that in the absence of surface states on a semiconductor, carrier movement occurs at the metal-semiconductor interface upon contact, leading to interfacial band bending \cite{Beattie2021SPCharges, Yang2022reasonofsurfacestateSP, Choi2015SP, Huang2020surfacestateSPFermipinning, Hashimoto2020Fermipinning}.
+However, the abundant surface states suggest the presence of Fermi level pinning effect at the electrode/4H-SiC interfaces \cite{Hashimoto2020Fermipinning, Kim2018FermiPinning, Kim2019FermiPinning}.
+Previous studies demonstrated the Fermi level alignment to 4H-SiC surfaces despite variations in electrodes \cite{Ji2024SP, Li2023diffelectrodes}.
+The energy diagram of the pure 4H-SiC resistors with TiN electrodes illustrates a pinning-type conductor/semiconductor contact on either C-face or Si-face in Fig. 2(b), with a barrier height of 0.14 eV on C-face (0.62 eV on Si-face), which corresponds to the difference measured $W_{F,C}$ (or $W_{F,Si}$) and the work function of interior 4H-SiC.
+The notable difference in surface potential between the C-face and Si-face eventually induced a potential disparity, consequently causing an inherent bias across the 4H-SiC resistor without any surface electronic state modifications; see in Fig. 2(b).